-When a child leaves the school their Child Protection files will be copied with the copies archived and stored securely, until the student reaches 25, and the original securely packaged and transferred by hand or registered post to the new school.
-A signed document or email acknowledging receipt of the record will be requested from the new school/provision.
+When a child leaves the school (including in year transfers) their Child Protection files will be copied with the copies archived and stored securely, until the student reaches 25, and the original securely packaged and transferred by hand or registered post to the new school.
+The Designated Safeguarding Lead will ensure their Child Protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+This will be transferred separately from the main student file, ensuring secure transit, and confirmation of receipt should be obtained.
+The DSL will ensure a copy of the file is kept for their own records.